Australian Military Medical Collective

 In 1965, 'Australia' shoulder flashes were added to all RAN uniforms, apart from some flag officer items.

-In 1963 RAN personnel posted to the US were permitted to wear khaki uniforms and in 1966 officers to wear Royal Canadian Navy shirt collar rank insignia on this uniform.
-This continued to be worn for Vietnam deployments until they ceased in 1971.
+In 1963 RAN personnel posted to the US were permitted to wear khaki uniforms and in 1966 officers to wear Royal Canadian Navy shirt collar rank insignia on this khaki uniform.
+This uniform continued to be worn for Vietnam deployments until they ceased in 1971.

 AUSTRALIA